kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 solar_panel_mask = solar_panel_detected_mask & building_mask
 ```

-The `solar_panel_mask` represents the mask $M_a$, which includes the pixels where solar energy is actually mined.
+The `solar_panel_mask` represents the mask $M_s$, which includes the pixels where solar energy is actually mined.
-Note that the AND operation `&` reduces the false positive panel detections, since we filter out falsely detected areas as those in the north of the building.
+Note that the AND operation `&` reduces the false positive panel detections,
+since we filter out falsely detected areas as those in the north of the building.

-#### Actual energy yield
+#### Considering solar panel efficiency

 Note, that the most commercial solar panels which are used on roofs today have a conversion efficiency of [around 21%](https://css.umich.edu/publications/factsheets/energy/solar-pv-energy-factsheet).
 The conversion efficiency is the percentage of solar energy that is converted to electricity.